Jump toUpdate content

 Restrict access to your containers

-You can set Serverless containers as private if you want, to protect them from unwanted or unauthorized calls.
 Unauthenticated calls will be rejected, and your container will not be triggered.
-This feature is handy if an event triggers your container (CRON, and soon SQS or NATS trigger) or if you put them behind an API gateway or a proxy server (see examples in serverless-examples).
+This feature is handy if an event triggers your container (CRON, NATS or Queues) or if you put them behind an API gateway or a proxy server (see examples in serverless-examples).

 Restrict access from the Scaleway console